awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-Because the [StringEquals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) condition operation is case sensitive, the previous policy statement requires the spelling and case of the encryption context key\.
-But you can use a condition operator that ignores the case of the key, such as `StringEqualsIgnoreCase`\.

 You can also use the `kms:EncryptionContextKeys` condition key to require an encryption context in cryptographic operations that use the CMK\.

-The following example key policy statement uses the `kms:EncryptionContextKeys` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow access to CMK only when the `kms:EncryptionContextKeys` condition key exists \(is not null\) in the API request\.
-It does not check the keys or values of the encryption context, only that the encryption context exists\.
+The following example key policy statement uses the `kms:EncryptionContextKeys` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow access to CMK only when encryption context in the API request is not null\.
+This condition does not check the keys or values of the encryption context\.
+It only verifies that the encryption context exists\.

 ```
 {